WRATH2002/swiggy-clone-foodfave/README.md

+NOTE : This website currently not working due to change in API format of Swiggy Website.

 It is a clone website of swiggy.com.
 Technologies used in my project are -

 • Data fetching from the Swiggy website